perceivelab/deeplearning-24/index.md

 - Please refer to the Lessons page for further details about topics and timing of the classes.

 ## NEWS
+- June 5, 2024 - The deadline for both challenges is extended to July 31st 2024.
+It's still mandatory to submit the final report (via email to both professors) at least 24 hour before the discussion.
+- June 5, 2024 - The official exam dates for the course are: 26/06/2024 - 12/07/2024 - 13/09/2024 - 27/09/2024.
+- June 5, 2024 - Starting from 26 June 2024, theory test and project discussion will be done on the same day, according to the official exam day.
+- June 5, 2024 - The dates for the project discussion are: 12/06/2024, 20/06/2024, 26/06/2024.
+Students can book one of these dates through the discord channel of the course.
+- June 5, 2024 - The dates for the theory test are: 10/06/2024, 17/06/2024, 24/06/2024.
+Students can book one of these dates through the discord channel of the course.
 - May 30, 2024 - Paper presentation will be done on **June 5th from 8.30 to 13.30** according to the following [schedule](https://docs.google.com/spreadsheets/d/1OdC2U9UClV6h6IeEShP-WaxXCQz2yF3OhTI0z3P9OUo/edit?usp=sharing).
 Students are required to upload their presentations by **June 4th at 15.00** in this [shared folder](https://studentiunict-my.sharepoint.com/:f:/g/personal/concetto_spampinato_unict_it/EvOW1fDC-Z9CoW-RbY-W0GkBbvULbvd1mPeT_4lwGtDlYw?e=DrOtGF).
 - May 30, 2024 - The overleaf template for project report is available [here](https://www.overleaf.com/read/fttvfxqgvfvs#16a116).
 The report must be submitted at least 24 hours before project discussion.
 - May 04, 2024 - The 2024 Kaggle Challenge#2 is available [here](https://www.kaggle.com/t/c552471c93464d6bb5987f75347b86bd). **DEADLINE: June 09, 2024**.